ttai2023/cse15l-lab-reports/lab3.md

 law has not been to decrease insurance claims, but to discourage are model laws and guidelines.
 Model legislation forms a uniform
 ```
+It is outputting the first 10 lines it found in the file ```technical/government/Alcohol_Problems/Session4-PDF.txt``` that has the word "law."
+This is useful if the user wants only a certain number of lines that contains the corresponding input from a file.